 Find out more about money issues on the British Heart Foundation's website.

 Help for carers

-Carers may also be entitled to some benefit, depending on their involvement with the person with heart failure.
-Find out whether you sre getting all the benefits you are entitled to.
+Carers may also be entitled to some benefits, depending on their involvement with the person with heart failure.
+You should find out whether you are getting all the benefits you are entitled to.

 Caring for someone with heart failure

-Looking after someone with heart failure can mean anything from helping with GP or hospital visits or collecting prescriptions, to full-time caring for someone with more severe heart failure.
+Looking after someone with heart failure can mean anything from helping with visits to their GP or hospital clinic to collecting prescriptions or full-time caring for someone with more severe heart failure.

 There are many ways you can support someone with heart failure.
 Heart failure can be disabling and distressing, and many people with the condition find it a huge relief to share their concerns and fears with someone who cares.

 As a carer, if you can attend GP and hospital appointments with the person with heart failure, you can encourage them to ask the right questions while you note down the answers.
 You could also provide the doctor with additional information or insights into the person's condition, which can be helpful for planning the right treatment.